storecore-zz/core/assets/css/README.md

 - Drop the `-force-` classes.
 - Drop the `--` duplicates of class names with `__`.
 - Drop extreme font weights 100, 200, and 900.
-- Drop italic.
+- Drop italic for the blockquote element.

-## Overwrites Not Supported
+## Forcing Preferred Fonts Not Supported

-The following MDL `-force-` class names are not supported in StoreCore CSS:
+The following MDL `force-preferred-font` class names are not supported in StoreCore CSS.
+In StoreCore the preferred font is used for all elements, so there is no need to force it anywhere.

 - .mdl-typography--body-1-force-preferred-font
 - .mdl-typography--body-1-force-preferred-font-color-contrast